ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 FROM 'bigquery-public-data.geo_us.boundaries.counties' AS counties
 ```
 BigQuery uses Colossus Storage, so that is what's billed.
-BigQuery is based on Dremel
+BigQuery is based on Dremel and can run queries on other data sources.
+I

 ## Colossus
 Users can create buckets that contain objects (or files).
 Applications can switch HDFS and GCS.